inialum/inialum-error-notification-service/README.md

 # inialum-error-notification-service

 Microservice for sending error notification.
-For now, this service only supports sending Discord message via Webhook.

 ## Development

 > [!NOTE]
 >
-> - inialum-mail-service uses [Amazon Simple Email Service (Amazon SES)](https://aws.amazon.com/ses) API v2 to deliver email to users.
-You need to create an AWS account and configure Amazon SES before using this service in production.
+> - For now, this service only supports sending Discord message via Webhook.
 > - This project uses Hono.
 You can read the documentation [here](https://hono.dev).

 ### Setup